VPN Full-Tunnel Exclusion (Application and IP/URL Based Local Internet Breakout)

 - The network is a spoke and has at least one default route configured for a hub.

-- A hub the spoke in question is connected to is configured with at least one eBGP peer.
+- The hub, that the spoke in question is connected to, is configured with at least one eBGP peer.

 - The network is a hub with at least one exit hub configured.